jpvega-github/introtodeeplearning_completed-labs/README.md

 # introtodeeplearning_completed-labs
+Lab Materials for MIT 6.S191: Introduction to Deep Learning.
-This repository contains completed labs for this bootcamp
+This repository contains completed labs for this bootcamp.